 The University of Twente works hard to make its websites and (online) documents as accessible as possible.
 As an organization that is partly state funded, we are very much aware that we serve the public interest.
 In your role as an administrator of the university’s web pages, this is something of which you should also be aware.

 By applying the government’s digital accessibility guidelines (Digitoegankelijk), websites and web applications (online office documents included) become accessible to the general audience (citizens, companies and other governments), employees and students.
-People with dyslexia and visual impairments (e.g. blindness, colour blindness) can have the same access to government information as people without these limitations.
-Accessibility is also becoming increasingly important to the elderly people who make up a large proportion of the population.
-Additionally, the way we take in online information (i.e. because of the use of tablets and smartphones) is changing because of developments in technology.
+People with chronical (e.g. from colour blindness blindness, hearing loss to deafness, several forms of autism) temporary (e.g. broken arm) or situational disabilities (e.g. play audio in the train) can have the same access to government information as people without these limitations.

 As an organization governed by public law, which serves the public interest and falls under the provisions of the General Administrative Law Act, the University of Twente must also comply with the Accessibility of Websites and Apps (Temporary Measures) Decree.
 (See also Article 1 of the Decree: https://zoek.officielebekendmakingen.nl/stb-2018-141.html – in Dutch only – which came into force on 1 July 2018).